Sunburn (1979 film): Shooting

 Filming took place in Acapulco in September 1978.

 Soundtrack

-A soundtrack album The Original Soundtrack Album From...
-Sunburn for the film was released in 1979 featuring John Cameron's score and songs from the film including the original title compositions "Sunburn" written and recorded by Graham Gouldman of 10cc.
-"Sunburn" was also released as a single with a non-album b-side "Think About It", also performed by Gouldman.
+A soundtrack album, The Original Soundtrack Album From...
+Sunburn for the film was released in 1979 featuring John Cameron's score and songs from the film including the original title composition "Sunburn", written and recorded by Graham Gouldman of 10cc.
+"Sunburn" was also released as a single with the non-album B-side "Think About It", also performed by Gouldman.

-A repackaged version of the soundtrack mixed with additional songs titled Sunburn: 22 'Blazing' Disco Hits Including The Original Soundtrack was released in 1980.
+A repackaged version of the soundtrack mixed with additional songs titled Sunburn: 22 'Blazing' Disco Hits Including the Original Soundtrack was released in 1980.

 Release

 The film was sold to television for $3.5 million, as was Fawcett's first film.
 Her third was sold to NBC for $4.2 million.
 It was thought Hemdale presold the film enough to make a profit of $1 million.